12 Bizarre Things Homeowners Have Found in Their Backyards

 A bundle of “cursed” money

 Not all these backyard treasure-finders are lucky.
 In 2013, an Illinois man was picking broccoli in his garden when he found $150,000 in a nylon bag.
 He brought the money to the police, who told him he could keep the cash if no one came forward for it.
 In time, his neighbor did come forward—but she didn’t want the money, writes HuffPost.
 Instead, the woman insisted the loot was “cursed.”
 The man was able to take half of it (the other half went to the woman’s daughter).
 But unfortunately, a week before retrieving his money, the man died.
-Don’t miss the weirdest things people have swallowed.
+That’s just as bad as some of the creepy things people have found in their basement.

 A dinosaur bone